 “China has seen a slowdown and hesitations to invest in new capacity in the last year due to increased completion as well as public announcements of new capacity planned.
 Reality shows a delay in many projects as well as termination of projects indefinitely and shut down of old capacity.
 Market prospects for China now show signs of decisions for increased capacity again, however, not as extreme as before.
 China will continue to be a major market for new investments and some of the production will find its ways into other countries.”\

 “A slowdown in China is today already a reality.
 After several years of tremendous growth, the amount of new projects and start-ups decreased in the last two years.
 However, there are still interesting projects in China.
 China is and will continue to be an important tissue market.
-If we have a look at other countries in the region Asia we can see an increase of projects for example in Japan, South Korea, Indonesia and Taiwan.”
+If we have a look at other countries in the region Asia we can see an increase of projects for example in Japan, South Korea and Indonesia.”

 Hergen’s Rodrigues dos Santos: